kingyo1205/RawPhotoForge/README.md

 RAW Photo Editor Written in Python

 RawPhotoForge is a **RAW photo editor written in Python**.
-With a fast image processing engine that runs on **OpenCL**, you can edit RAW photos with real-time preview.
+With a fast image processing engine that runs on **WebGPU (wgpu-py)**, you can edit RAW photos with real-time preview.
 You can finely adjust **color and brightness using tone curves** for brightness, hue, saturation, and luminance.
 It also supports **AI masks (SAM) for partial adjustments**, lens correction via Lensfun, and metadata display using ExifTool.